Posted March 13, 2023

 Starting and running a C Corporation has more moving parts than other business entity types.
 There are more legal steps when incorporating and more complex ongoing compliance and tax reporting requirements.

-Before discussing S Corp income tax treatment for C Corporations, let’s first review how taxes are normally handled.
+Before discussing S Corporation income tax treatment for C Corporations, let’s first review how taxes are normally handled.
 By default, a C Corp’s profits and losses flow through to the business’s corporate tax return.
 Taxable income is taxed at the corporate federal income tax rate.
 Some corporations undergo “double taxation.”
 This occurs when a corporation pays dividends (which are not tax-deductible for the business) to shareholders.
-The C Corp pays income tax on those profits, and then the individual shareholders also pay tax on that income on their personal tax returns.
+The C Corporation pays income tax on those profits, and then the individual shareholders also pay tax on that income on their personal tax returns.

 The S Corporation election provides a way to avoid double taxation.
 How?
 The corporation’s profits and losses flow through to shareholders’ personal tax returns.
 The business does not pay corporate income tax.